VICO-UoE/KD4MTL/README.md

 We thank Shikun Liu and Ozan Sener for their source code of [MTAN](https://github.com/lorenmt/mtan) and [MGDA](https://github.com/intel-isl/MultiObjectiveOptimization).

 ## Contact
-For any question, you can contact `w.h.li@ed.ac.uk`.
+For any question, you can contact [Wei-Hong Li](https://weihonglee.github.io).

 ## Citation
 If you find this code to be useful in your work and use it for a publication, please kindly cite: